Returning Home: Memories, Reflection, and Small-Town Connections

 After receiving some concerning health news, Cass (Cass Cumerford) suddenly decides to visit his childhood home in Bundaberg, Australia, which is filled with many memories.
 Since Cass is alone, he rents a cheap room to stay in.
 While in town, he begins interacting with the locals and converses on various topics, such as Cass’s past and upbringing, the good and the bad times, and moments of deep reflection.

-As the film progresses, we discover Cass is experiencing personal pain and suffering, which weigh heavily on his soul, mind, and heart.
-While Cass wanders around, he soon finds himself going down a path of spirituality, which stirs him personally in a significant way.
+As the film progresses, we discover that Cass is experiencing personal pain and suffering, which weigh heavily on his soul, mind, and heart.
+While Cass wanders around, he soon finds himself embarking on a path of spirituality, which resonates with him in a profoundly personal way.
 Newly destined with hope and purpose, Cass looks for answers, peace, and redemption as he and others explore the ultimate question of what happens to us when we die.
 Naturally, Cass finds opinions vary on this topic.
 Can Cass discover the ultimate path of peace and absolution?

 The score (by Lachlan Harris) is a powerful combination of touching, uplifting, and heartfelt music that perfectly complements the story.
 The decision to portray the entire movie in black and white was a creative choice that I found fitting and visually pleasing for Cass’s world.
 Using colour only for videos or images from mobile phones or cameras is an excellent concept.
 The performances in the film felt genuine, and there were many great dramatic moments on screen, not only for Cass but also for the side characters he encounters along the way.
 The filming style was also praiseworthy, with top-notch quality and plenty of shots, angles, and visual style that I admired and enjoyed.